Dishonored – What Shall We Do With The Drunken Whaler?

 I think the box art looks like Toa Kopaka from Lego.
 I can’t be the only one….

 I am known in my gaming friendship circles (OK, amongst my small number of gaming friends), for my love of stealth, thief/rogue and marksman classes.
 However I wasn’t sent this game to play because of that.
-No, Trunco sent me this for my genuine opinion, and the request for a review was the inspiration to start a blog with him and TMG.
+No, Ellen sent me this for my genuine opinion, and the request for a review was the inspiration to start a blog with her and TMG.
 Until I received it and stuck the disc in the disc tray, I had never seen footage, or played any of the game.
 The only thing I knew about it was it was from Bethesda (who I love) and about being sneaky.
 So here you go, my review of Dishonored.

-My copy (or Trunco’s to be precise) is for Xbox 360 and is plain ol’ vanilla flavoured – no DLC.
+My copy (or Ellen’s to be precise) is for Xbox 360 and is plain ol’ vanilla flavoured – no DLC.
 I played on normal difficulty in the hopes I’d have enough of a challenge to enjoy it and yet not want to throw it out the window in pure frustration.
 I warn you, this game likes loading screens.
 They aren’t long but there’s a lot of them.
 And the game itself recommends you install it.
 Ugh….A short while later, I try again.
 And am pleasantly surprised.
 The opening prologue is pretty neat.
 It’s unexpectedly pretty in its own way and gives you a few optional little activities to do to help you grasp the basic concepts of the game, including a short hide-and-seek game with a little girl.
 I’m just going to divert and talk about the graphics/art style.
 Graphically it’s not astounding, but Dishonored has a nice cell-shaded style to it, à la Borderlands, but less in your face.
 In fact the whole thing is an interesting mix of Borderlands, Fable and Bioshock, in graphics and gameplay.
 Throw in some Beyond Good and Evil without the photography and you’re about there.

 Back to the plot.
 You’re almost immediately dropped into the plotline and the characters are referencing events and things you as the player don’t know of or were there for.
 I don’t have too much of a problem with that – Skyrim did it – but I did feel very lost for a while.
 A short while later and the premise of the game is laid out in front of you.
 You are Corvo Attano, protector and general bodyguard of the Empress someone-or-other of Dunwall and her daughter Lady Emily someone-or-other.
 Dunwall is the city in which the game is based, though the game mentions a whole other world outside of the city walls.
 The pretty dreamy looking prologue comes to a grinding halt when you end up on the run, in a city (and by extension empire) already crumbling, facing a devastating plague and is not a very nice place to be, You sneak and chase your way through the obligatory prison/sewer levels which form the tutorial levels, and buddy up with the